Ocean Turtle Team

 Hannah - Dive Centre Assistant

 I first did a discover scuba diving on the great barrier reef, while living in Australia, and loved every second of it.
 I went on to do a few fun dives in Crete and Spain, and I wanted to take my diving further.
-After returning to the UK, I completed my open water course with Ocean Turtle Diving in 2018 and I then completed my Dry suit course so that I could dive more in the UK.
-I did a week of work experience here in the shop and now I work here in between school weeks.
-I am hoping to soon complete my advanced open water course and then keep going from there.
+After returning to the UK, I completed my open water course with Ocean Turtle Diving in 2018 and then got hooked on diving.
+I'm now Rescue certified with my sights set on Master Scuba Diver.
+I did a week of work of experience in the shop and now I work here every Saturday.

 Andy - Instructor

 Scuba Diving was always something I wanted to do.
 I was in a pretty dark place when I finally got round to learning, and the total calmness and excitement of the dive really helped me.
 There is nothing more peaceful than swimming through a shoal of fish that slowly move aside to let you pass or the anticipation of descending onto an iconic wreck for the first time.
 Once qualified I knew I wanted to share the experience with others and to help them along their own path towards becoming a Diver.
 As a Staff Instructor I have been lucky to travel to some amazing dive locations such as the Red Sea, Turkey, Ascension Island, Gibraltar and of course the UK; where I have been privileged to witness and share in peoples own sensational experiences and elations.